-IG, a human blood-derived product that can be used for all ages, is given as temporary protection if HepA vaccine cannot be used.
-Older adults and persons with certain medical conditions should receive both HepA vaccine and IG if departing in less than 2 weeks.
+IG, a human blood-derived product that can be used for all ages, is given as temporary protection if HepA vaccine cannot be used or is unavailable.
+Some older adults and persons with certain medical conditions may receive IG in addition to HepA vaccine.

 The most common side effects of HepA vaccine are mild and transient and include injection-site reactions such as pain, redness, warmth, swelling, and tenderness.
 Headache in some adults, feeding problems in children, and secondary respiratory tract infections have also been reported.

 Persons with underlying medical conditions or those who have concerns about the vaccine should speak to their health care provider before vaccine administration.

 HepA vaccine is given as follows:

 - Routine, for infants and children aged 1-18 years: 2 doses, 1 each at 0 and 6 to 18 months.

 - Children aged 6-11 months: 1 dose (noncountable toward completion of the routine series) followed later by 2 additional age-appropriate doses according to the routine schedule